sharadbhat/StreamIt/README.md

 node app.js
 ```

-Then head over to http://localhost:3000 to see it in action.
+Then head on over to http://localhost:3000 to see it in action.

 ### API endpoints